triblatron/dagui/README.md

   * Dynamic disabling of widgets to guide user
   * Help notifications
   * Highlighting of widgets
+  * Dynamic placement of widgets in flow of text
+    * extension of Markdown OR
+    * HTML?
 * Support rigid body transforms on widgets
 * Support integration with VulkanSceneGraph
 * No programmer art
   * Need an artist to create visual snippets such as close icon and collapse handle
+  * Typically SVG format
+  * Pre-render into an atlas at desired resolution
+    * need an SVG rasteriser
 * Support compound shapes as the bounds of a widget
 * Client area and system area on windows
 * Component system with composition over inheritance